Inkollu

-Inkollu is a small town in the Bapatla district of the Indian state of Andhra Pradesh.
-It serves as the administrative center of Inkollu Mandal and is part of the Chirala revenue division.
-The nearest cities include Chirala, Bapatla, Guntur, Ongole, Addanki, and Chilakaliripeta.
+Inkollu is a town in the Bapatla district of the Indian state of Andhra Pradesh.
+It serves as the administrative center of Inkollu mandal which is part of the Chirala revenue division.

-The primary language spoken in Inkollu is Telugu.
-However, some residents speak a blend of Telugu and Urdu.

 Etymology

 Inkollu was previously known as "Inkina Kolanu", which is believed to mean "sinking of ponds" in Telugu.
 However, there is no conclusive literary evidence to support this interpretation.

 Geography

 Inkollu is situated in Inkollu Mandal and serves as its sub-district headquarters.
-According to 2009 statistics, Inkollu is classified as a Major Gram Panchayat.

-Inkollu is located near the southeastern coast of India, approximately 100 kilometers from the state capital, Amaravati.
+According to 2009 statistics, Inkollu is classified as a major Gram Panchayat.
+It is located approximately 45 kilometers from its district headquarters in Bapatla and approximately 100 kilometers from the state capital, Amaravati.
 Nearby villages include Koniki (4.8 kilometers away), Sudivaripalem (8.2 kilometers away), Nagandla (8.5 kilometers away), Idupulapadu (9.1 kilometers away), and Duddukuru.

-Nearby cities include Hyderabad (300 km), Chennai (340 km), Nellore (150 km), Tirupathi (280 km), Ongole (40 km), Guntur (60 km), and Vijayawada (100 km).

-Inkollu is located approximately 45 kilometers from its district headquarters in Bapatla.
-Other nearby district headquarters include Ongole, situated 39 kilometers away, and Guntur, 60 kilometers away.